Adam-Ratajczak/FluidSim/README.md

 - Diffusion (local velocities needs to be averaged)

-- advection (velocities needs to propagate)
+- advection (velocities need to propagate)

 - pressure solve (divergence needs to be equal to zero at every cell in the system)